thelinuxlich/react-modern-starter/README.md

 - [Renovate](https://github.com/renovatebot/renovate) for automated dependency updates
 - [git-notify](https://github.com/jevakallio/git-notify) for communicating important updates during git pull to your team
 - [git-standup](https://github.com/kamranahmedse/git-standup) to recall what you did yesterday
-- [release-it](https://github.com/release-it/release-it) to release new versions of your project
+- [semantic-release](https://github.com/semantic-release/semantic-release) to automatically release new versions of your project(remember to set NPM_TOKEN in your repository)
 - Github Actions CI preconfigured for running lint + tests
 - SSR/SSG builtin
 - Rudimentary autorouting based on directory convention(similar to Next.js)